 St George’s Church, Radford Avenue, Kidderminster, DY10 2ES

 St George’s is a Grade II* listed, “Waterloo” church built after the battle and consecrated in 1824.
 It was rebuilt after a fire gutted it in 1922.
 Located close to the center of Kidderminster, the church tower can be seen for miles around.
 Whilst it may appear imposing from the outside, St George’s has a light and airy feel, and you will always receive a warm and friendly welcome.
 To find out more about the history of the church, and the churchyard, please scroll down to the bottom of this page or, alternatively, come along to a service or an event where the church is open.
 There are guidebooks and leaflets available to look through.

 At St George’s we use a variety of different styles of music and worship.
-We have five regular worship services each week ranging from a traditional Holy Communion Service at 8am every other Sunday morning to Worship for All, a less formal service, normally, at 11am on the 3rd Sunday of each month.
-Moreover, most services are around one hour long.
+We have services ranging from the formal liturgy of Holy Communion to the informal Worship4All.
+Most services are around one hour long.
 We also have a children’s corner with toys and activities.

 Please see our Services and Calendar pages for more information regarding when the next service will take place.

-The church has off-road Disabled and limited parking spaces and limited parking on the road outside the churchyard.
-There is a Hearing Loop system for those hard-of-hearing.
+The church has off-road disabled parking spaces, limited parking spaces in the main drive as well as limited parking on the road outside the churchyard.
+There is a Hearing Loop system for those who are hard-of-hearing.

 Wheelchair access is through the side door by the Annexe.
 Toilets for disabled and baby changing facilities are available in the Annexe.

 Life Events (Christenings, Weddings, and Funerals) are available by arrangement.
 Please see the individual pages for further details.

-We are lucky to host a variety of Concerts and other performances.
+We are fortunate to be able to host a variety of concerts and other performances.
 For further information regarding the next event please see our Calendar.

 - The church has an active choir (to which new members are always welcome) and music makes up a large selection of the worship at St George’s.